-Ken Livingstone to quit Labour
+Ex-London mayor Livingstone quits Labour

 - Labour extends Livingstone suspension

-In a statement he said he "abhorred" anti-Semitism and was "truly sorry" that his historical arguments had "caused offence and upset in the Jewish community".
+He added that he "abhorred" anti-Semitism and was "truly sorry" that his historical arguments had "caused offence and upset in the Jewish community".

-"I am loyal to the Labour Party and to Jeremy Corbyn.
-However any further disciplinary action against me may drag on for months or even years, distracting attention from Jeremy's policies.
+"I am loyal to the Labour Party and to Jeremy Corbyn," he said in a statement.
+"However, any further disciplinary action against me may drag on for months or even years, distracting attention from Jeremy's policies.

 "I am therefore, with great sadness, leaving the Labour Party."